amethystbibby/census-dataset-linkedlist/README.md

 # census-dataset-linkedlist
 ![Census Dataset Visualisation](censusDataset.jpg)
 This C program creates a simple dictionary to store data from the Melbourne Census implemented with a linked list.
-This was created for Project 1 of COMP20003 (Algorithms and Data Structures) at the University of Melbourne in 2020.

 ## About this program
 A dictionary is an abstract datatype in C that stores and supports lookup of key, value pairs.
 It has been implemented by storing each key, value pair as a node in a linked list.